 Use the same method as above.
 Draw only on one side and transfer the image to the opposite side.

-Color and more color…
+Add color and more color…

-One thing I love about starting this project with your child’s name is it gives the kid a place to start.
+One thing I love about starting this symmetry art project with your child’s name is it gives the kid a place to start.
 A blank page can be intimidating.
 A name is an easy place to start!

 Once the creature is happy it’s time to add some color.
 I love Sharpies.
 I have let my kids use them since they were toddlers with no lasting ill effects.